 At the time of applying for a personal loan, you can either choose a short-term or long-term personal loan tenure.
 A short term tenure lasts between 1-5 years, whereas a long-term personal loan can be tenured for 5 years and above.
 A major advantage of long-term tenure over a short-term personal loan tenure is that the EMI amount gets significantly reduced.
 This is because, as the tenure extends, the outstanding loan balance gets divided over a longer period.
 Also, as the EMI amount gets reduced, it decreases the chances of a borrower defaulting on his/her loan.
 As a result, the personal loan provider can also get a relief that the borrower will be able to repay the loan over the long tenure.
 Thus, opting for a long-term tenure could significantly boost your personal loan eligibility.

 In order to ensure, that you do not end up wasting your time, it is important to check your eligibility before you approach any personal loan provider.
-To explore your personal loan options with Finserv Markets, visit now!
+To explore your personal loan options with Finserv MARKETS, download our personal loan app!

 Finserv Markets, from the house of Bajaj Finserv is an exclusive online supermarket for all your personal and financial needs.
 Loans, Insurance, Investment and exclusive EMI store, all under one roof- anytime, anywhere!